KevinSeyranoglu/Chatbot-Project/README.md

 ## Bonus Data cleaning
 Because those comments are from people from the internet. some comments contain swears.
 So I had to censor the comments.
-So If you want to remove the sensor, just set censor=False in the chatbot_.py
+So If you want to remove the censor, just set censor=False in the chatbot_.py

 ## Try it yourself!